dyumnin/NCG_Interview/README.md

 Once the pull request is created we will schedule the next round of interview.

-In case of any issues, raise an issue in the issue tracking system.
+In case of any issues, raise an issue in the github issue tracking system for this repo..